BZIvanov/Learning-Node.js/UNIX/README.md

 ### Checking Your Username

 To verify which user you are currently logged in as, run `whoami`.
 This will return your current username.

+## Absolute and Relative Path

+**Absolute Path**: Provides the full, exact location from the root directory.
+It is independent of the current location.

+**Relative Path**: Specifies a location relative to the current directory.
+It is shorter but dependent on where you are in the directory tree.

+In Node.js `path` module help us to work with paths.

+### Absolute path

+Starts with / (slash).
+In UNIX-like systems, absolute paths always begin with a /, which represents the root directory.
+This ensures that the path is independent of the current working directory.

+Example: `/home/user/documents/report.txt`

+### Relative path

+Does not start with /.
+Since it's relative to the current directory, it does not begin with a /.
+Instead, it might start with a directory name or a dot (.) representing the current directory.

+Examples:

+- `documents/report.txt`
+- `./documents/report.txt`